 - Family history of high blood pressure

 Unfortunately, much of the time, the precise reason for high blood pressure development is not known.
-This is called essential hypertension, or hypertension that develops as a result of an unknown or compounded source.
-High blood pressure that happens as a result of another medical condition or only after the administration of medication is called secondary hypertension.
+This is called primary or essential hypertension, or hypertension that develops due to an unknown or compounded source.
+High blood pressure that happens due to another medical condition or only after administering medication is called secondary hypertension.

 Common Causes of Secondary Hypertension

 - Chronic kidney disease

 - Cocaine use

 - Disorders of the endocrine system, including adrenal tumors (pheochromocytoma, aldosteronism), thyroid disorders, and Cushing syndrome